NetLogo/foundation-website-frontend/Documentation/create-pages.md

 # Creating a New Page
+A more detailed version of this documentation can be found [here](detailed-create-pages.md)

 Creating a new page is a simple process.
 You only need to create a new Astro file inside the `pages/` folder.